-Isaac Kfir is the Director of the National Security Program and Head of the Counter-terrorism Policy Centre at the Australian Strategic Policy Institute.
+Isaac Kfir currently sits on the advisory board of The International Institute for Justice and the Rule of Law, University of Malta.
+He is formerly the Director of the National Security Program and Head of the Counter-terrorism Policy Centre at the Australian Strategic Policy Institute.

 Isaac was an Associate Professor of International Relations at the Institute for International Strategy, Tokyo International University (TIU), Japan (2016-2017).
 Prior to that posting, he was a Visiting Assistant Professor of Law and International Relations at Syracuse University (2009-2016) where he was also the Associate Director of the Mapping Global Insecurities Project at the Moynihan Institute for Global Affairs, Maxwell School of Citizenship and Public Affairs, Syracuse University (20014-2016).